laravel/docs/mail.md

 Sometimes, an external service you have configured to send your application's mail may be down.
 In these cases, it can be useful to define one or more backup mail delivery configurations that will be used in case your primary delivery driver is down.

 To accomplish this, you should define a mailer within your application's `mail` configuration file that uses the `failover` transport.
-The configuration array for your application's `failover` mailer should contain an array of `mailers` that reference the order in which mail drivers should be chosen for delivery:
+The configuration array for your application's `failover` mailer should contain an array of `mailers` that reference the order in which configured mailers should be chosen for delivery:

     'mailers' => [
         'failover' => [